Molotov Solution

 Molotov Solution is an American deathcore band from Las Vegas, Nevada.
-They are notable for their politically charged lyrics, which include themes of government conspiracies and world issues.
-The band announced their hiatus in June 2012, but they reformed in 2013 and have been active ever since.
+They are notable for their politically-charged lyrics, which include themes of government conspiracies and world issues.
+The band announced their hiatus in June 2012, but reformed in 2013 and have been active since.

 History

-Molotov Solution was founded during 2004 and the group would release a demo, followed by an EP titled The Path to Extinction which was released in 2005 and again in 2006 the band provided one half of a split release album with War from a Harlots Mouth.
+Molotov Solution was founded in 2004.
+The group released a demo, followed by the EP The Path to Extinction, which was released in 2005 and again in 2006 the band provided one half of a split release album with War from a Harlots Mouth.